Generalitat de Catalunya: Medieval origins

 The Pau i Treva de Déu ("Peace and Truce of God") was a social movement born in the eleventh century promoted by the Church, united with the peasantry as the response to the violence perpetrated by feudal nobles.
 The hometowns, then, delimited a space protected of feudal violence.
 However, to ensure a coexistence climate, it was necessary to go further, establishing an authority that prohibited the practice of any type of violent act anywhere in the territory.
 This was the objective of the assemblies of Peace and Truce of God, the first of which, in the Catalan counties, took place in Toluges (Roussillon), in 1027, under the presidency of Abbot Oliba, on behalf of Bishop Berenguer d'Elna, absent from the diocese because he was on a pilgrimage.
-The origin of the Catalan Courts can be considered from the Peace of Truce of God.
+The origin of the General Court of Catalonia can be considered from the Peace of Truce of God.

 The Generalitat of Catalonia stems from the medieval institution which ruled, in the name of the King as Count of Barcelona, some aspects of the administration of the Principality of Catalonia.
-The Catalan Courts were the main institution of the Principality during its existence as a polity and approved the Catalan constitutions.
-The first constitutions were that of the Courts of 1283.
+The General Court of Catalonia was the most relevant institution of the Principality during its existence as a polity and passed the Constitutions of Catalonia, the main set of laws.
+The first Catalan constitutions were that of the Courts of 1283.

 The Medieval precedent of the Generalitat, the Diputació del General de Catalunya ("Deputation of the General of Catalonia") was a permanent council of deputies established by the Courts in order to collect the new "tax of the General" (or tribute for the King) in 1359.
 The "general" refers to the combination of the three estates: nobility, church and people.
 The tax became known was the drets del General or Generalitats.
 The council gained important political power during the next centuries, assuming tasks including that of prosecutor.
 In 1931, the name Generalitat was chosen by the legislators of the new self government to help legitimise their function.